IsacKun220/com1001/code/README.md

 4. [Which Code Examples are Discussed in Which Lectures?](#4-which-code-examples-are-discussed-in-which-lectures)
 5. [If You Don't Like Using Codio...](#5-if-you-dont-like-using-codio)

-## 1. Setting up Codio
+## 1. Setting up a Project on Codio

-First of all, you'll need to setup Codio.
-If this is your first time doing this, you might want to watch the video below, which shows you how to set up a new box.
-(It also leads you through the instructions for parts 2 and 3 of this page.)
+If you've not already, you'll need to setup a Project on Codio.

 ## 2. Setting up and Installing the Repository on Codio